-San José is home to one-third of Costa Rica’s population and is the center of the country—economically, culturally, and geographically.
+San José is home to one-third of the population of Costa Rica and is the center of the country—economically, culturally, and geographically.
 Even in San José’s most urban alleyways, it’s hard to forget you’re in a tropical nation as the steamy air and warbling jungle birds remain.

 San José, Costa Rica is located in the country's Central Valley, which was first colonized in the 1500s.
 The city became Costa Rica’s capital in 1823.